 Enjoy Sweet Dreams With Cannaflower’s Low-THC Nugs

 CBD, like THC, has a sedative effect when consumed.
 CBD can help you relax before bedtime if taken in small doses.
-You will feel calm later in the day if you choose a high-indica strain with good reviews for late-day use and consume it before going to bed.
+You will feel calm later in the day if you choose a high-indica souche with good reviews for late-day use and consume it before going to bed.

 We suggest taking one of Cannaflower’s low-THC hemp strains 45 minutes before bed.
 To get the most out of these flowers, combine them with other doctor-approved sleep health methods such as drinking red wine or using lavender oil.
 To get the most out of it, turn all of your digital gadgets off an hour before going to sleep.
 You may also use Cannaflower’s low-THC nuggets with melatonin-rich meals like goji berries or cherries to improve your sleep.